 The test is easy as squeezing the two ends of the lead tester, shaking it to mix the liquids, and then rubbing that liquid onto all of the layers of paint.

-If the liquid stays a yellow orange color, then you most likely don’t have lead in your paint.
+If it turns red or pink, then you have lead in your paint.
+If the liquid stays a yellow-orange color, then you most likely don’t have lead in your paint.

-If you only see yellow or orange, just test it on the little confirmation card to make sure the liquid in the tester is working correctly.
+If you only see yellow or orange, test it on the little confirmation card to make sure the liquid in the tester is working correctly.

 We tried this lead test out on this dresser and found a mix of results.
 The white paint didn’t have lead in it, but the layers underneath did.
 (Paint used before 1978 most likely has lead in it.)